rerpha/ceph-pg-analyst/README.md

 ### Requires [NumPy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/)  modules as it uses them for the statistics and histograms.
 It does check if these are installed and will print an error code if you don't have them installed.

-This program takes two arguments; the first being a plain text file with all placement groups of the files in brackets, and the second being a grid tree in JSON format.
+This program takes two arguments(at the moment); the first being a plain text file with all placement groups of the files in brackets, and the second being a grid tree in JSON format.
 For example:

 ` python -i p2nhcv4.py ./testfiles/PGsPool26 ./testfiles/grid-tree.json
 `